ably/ably-ruby/README.md

 end
 ```

-All examples assume a client has been created as follows:
+All examples assume a client has been created using one of the following:

 ```ruby
 # basic auth with an API key